 #6 – Market Equilibrium

-Market Equilibrium is achieved only when individuals and the company has achieved their respective goals.
+Market Equilibrium is achieved only when individuals and the company have achieved their respective goals.
 The competition within an economy leads to efficient allocation of resources, which in turn helps in achieving market equilibrium between supply and demand.

 #7 – Free markets